darkarp/autocookie/README.md

 ### Installation

-Autocookie can be used in any operating system but it requires the stolen cookies obtained from [ChromePass](https://github.com/darkarp/chromepass) or the same format of cookies.
+Autocookie can be used in any operating system but it requires the stolen cookies obtained from [ChromePass](https://github.com/darkarp/chromepass) or the same [format](#the-chromepass-data-format).